Thomas Slade

-Sir Thomas Slade (1703/4–1771) was an English naval architect, most famous for designing HMS Victory, Lord Nelson's flagship at the Battle of Trafalgar in 1805.
+Sir Thomas Slade (1703/4 – 23 February 1771) was an English shipwright best known for designing the Royal Navy warship HMS Victory, which served as Lord Nelson's flagship at the Battle of Trafalgar in 1805.

 Early life

 He was the son of Arthur Slade (1682–1746) and his wife Hannah Moore.
 His paternal uncle was Benjamin Slade, Master Shipwright at Deptford Dockyard.

 Career outline

 Like many who rose to the pinnacle of the design of British sailing warships, Thomas Slade began as a shipwright in the Royal Dockyards.
 His uncle Benjamin Slade was Master Shipwright at Plymouth Dockyard (a master shipwright was responsible for all ship construction and repair at the dockyard in which he served).

 In 1744 Thomas became Deputy Master Shipwright at Woolwich Dockyard.
 On 22 November 1750 he replaced his uncle, who had died that year, as Master Shipwright at Plymouth.
 On 27 May 1752 he was transferred temporarily back to Woolwich Dockyard as Master Shipwright, and from there to Chatham Dockyard on 17 June 1752 and subsequently on 15 March 1753 to Deptford Dockyard, where he remained until 5 August 1755.

 He was appointed Surveyor of the Navy in August 1755 by George Anson, First Lord of the Admiralty, serving until his death in February 1771.
 For the first decade, he shared the appointment with William Bately, formerly the Deputy Surveyor of the Navy, until the latter's retirement in June 1765.
 On Bately's retirement, John Williams was appointed to share the post.
 Nevertheless, Slade was clearly the senior surveyor throughout his tenure.

 He was knighted on 27 January 1768.